 B. Meeting Near-, Mid-, and Long-Term Targets

 Based on its assessment, ARB staff is confident that regulated parties can meet the near and mid-term (through 2017) targets required under the LCFS.
-There are two reasons for this conclusion: 1) updated illustrative scenarios (discussed in section A2 of this chapter) show various plausible paths to meeting the targets through 2015-2017 or beyond; and 2) analysis of information submitted to the LRT shows substantial credits generated in Q1 and Q2 of 2011.
+There are two reasons for this conclusion: 1) updated illustrative scenarios (discussed in section A2 of this chapter) show various paths to meeting the targets through 2015-2017 or beyond; and 2) analysis of information submitted to the LRT shows substantial credits generated in Q1 and Q2 of 2011.
 These credits, along with credits to be generated in the next several years, in which the program targets are fairly modest, will likely be banked by the credit owners for use in later years, or traded to other regulated parties under favorable market conditions.
+Many panel members disagree strongly with staff’s assessment and conclusions, and believe that current information on the availability of low CI fuels renders many of staff’s assumptions highly optimistic.

 1. Original 2009 Illustrative scenarios